fuglede/numberpartitioning/README.md

 # Partition problem solvers in Python

-This repository includes an implementation of the [Karmarkar--Karp algorithm](https://en.wikipedia.org/wiki/Largest_differencing_method) (also known as the largest differencing method) for the [multiway number partitioning optimization problem](https://en.wikipedia.org/wiki/Multiway_number_partitioning).
+This repository includes an implementation of the [Karmarkar--Karp algorithm](https://en.wikipedia.org/wiki/Largest_differencing_method) (also known as the largest differencing method) for the [multiway number partitioning optimization problem](https://en.wikipedia.org/wiki/Multiway_number_partitioning), as well as some greedy algorithms.

 ## The problem